Bank of England decides to hold fire on more stimulus

 The pound has weakened by around 6 percent so far this year, hurt by suggestions from Bank of England officials that further depreciation may be needed to reduce the trade deficit, as well as their tolerance for above-target inflation in coming years.

 The fall is similar to that of the yen which has weakened as Japan readies further measures to revive its economy.
-The U.S. Federal Reserve is deep in an open-ended bond-buying programme.
+The U.S. Federal Reserve is deep in an open-ended bond-buying program.

 For the Bank of England, the question is whether further asset purchases are the best way to boost an economy battered by the euro zone debt crisis and falling real wages as well as government austerity.